Add To Favorites

 In Medieval times, a jester’s job was to make people laugh.
 Create your own jovial jester.
 Your friends and family are sure to smile at its antics, especially on April Fool’s Day!

-Cover your art area with recycled newspaper.
+Students cover their work area with recycled newspaper.
 Place the head pieces back to back.
 Seal the edges of the head (not the neck) with Crayola School Glue.
 Air-dry the head flat.

-Stuff your puppet with crumpled newspaper.
+Stuff puppets with crumpled newspaper.